Network Security with AWS PrivateLink on Qubole

 A VPC gateway endpoint is a gateway that you specify as a target for a route in your route table for traffic destined to a supported AWS service such as Amazon S3 and DynamoDB.

 A VPC interface endpoint is an Elastic Network Interface (ENI), which is a logical networking component in a VPC that represents a virtual network card with a private IP address from the IP address range of your subnet.
-The ENI serves as an entry point for traffic destined to a supported service within the VPC.
+The ENI serves as an entry point for traffic destined for a supported service within the VPC.
 Interface endpoints are powered by AWS PrivateLink, a technology that enables you to privately access services by using private IP addresses.

 VPC Endpoints are virtual devices.
 They are horizontally scaled, redundant, and highly available VPC components.
 They allow communication between instances in your VPC and services without imposing availability risks or bandwidth constraints on your network traffic.

 It is possible that two VPCs could be either in the same or different AWS accounts.
 Connecting VPC endpoints via AWS PrivateLink does not require an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
 When VPC endpoints are connected via AWS PrivateLink, the traffic between two VPCs does not leave the Amazon network.
 This helps in simplifying your network architecture.

 Qubole is committed to providing a secure, reliable, and performant cloud-native platform for customers.

 Qubole uses a multi-layer approach to protect the confidentiality, integrity, and availability of customer data.
 We follow best practices in security and governance to deliver enterprise-ready capabilities.
 Qubole provides secure access and protects data artifacts with encryption and Role-Based Access Controls (RBAC), auditing, and compliance with industry and governmental regulations like — SOC2 Type2, HIPAA, and GDP

 Qubole protects the data at rest, in transit, and in use, by providing secure access to the platform and encrypting all data and metadata.

 Qubole, from its AWS account, creates and manages the cluster’s lifecycle.
 The customer’s AWS account becomes a service provider of the AWS services (APIs) consumed by Qubole.